klaertus/Secret_hat/README.md

 ## Configuration

-If the config files don't exist or contain error, the Secret Hat will show a error, and ask you if you want to reset config files.
+If the config files doesn't exist or contain error, the Secret Hat will show a error, and ask you if you want to reset config files.
 Select Yes if it's first boot

 ### Wifi APs